DSI2I: Dense Style for Unpaired Image-to-Image Translation: Related Work

 \subsection{Style Transfer}

-Style transfer aims to bring the appearance of the content image closer to a target image.
+Style transfer aims to bring the appearance of a content image closer to a target image.
 The seminal work of Gatys et al.~\cite{gatys2016gram} achieves so by matching the Gram matrices of the two images via image-based optimization. \cite{li2017wct} provides an analytical solution to Gram matrix alignment, enabling arbitrary style transfer without image based optimization. \cite{huang2017adain} only matches the diagonal of the Gram matrices by adjusting the channel means and standard deviations. \cite{li2017demystifystyle} shows that matching the Gram matrices minimizes the Maximum Mean Discrepancy between the two feature distributions.
-Inspired by this distribution interpretation, \cite{kolkin2019strotss} proposes to minimize a relaxed Earth Movers Distance between the two distributions, showing the effectiveness of Optimal Transport in style transfer. \cite{zhang2019mcut} defines multiple styles per image via GrabCut and exchanges styles between the local regions in two images. \cite{zhang2019mcut, kolkin2019strotss} are particularly relevant to our work as they account for the spatial aspect of style. \cite{li2018photowct,yoo2019wct2, chiu2022photowct2} aim to achieve photorealistic stylization using a pre-trained VGG based autoencoder. \cite{kim2020deformable, liu2021learning, yang2022industrial} model texture and geometry based style separately and learn to warp the texture-based style to the geometry of another image.
+Inspired by this distribution interpretation, \cite{kolkin2019strotss} proposes to minimize a relaxed Earth Movers Distance between the two distributions, showing the effectiveness of Optimal Transport in style transfer. \cite{zhang2019mcut} defines multiple styles per image via GrabCut and exchanges styles between the local regions in two images. \cite{kolkin2019strotss, zhang2019mcut} are particularly relevant to our work as they account for the spatial aspect of style. \cite{chiu2022photowct2, li2018photowct,yoo2019wct2} aim to achieve photorealistic stylization using a pre-trained VGG based autoencoder. \cite{kim2020deformable, liu2021learning, yang2022industrial} model texture- and geometry-based style separately and learn to warp the texture-based style to the geometry of another image.
 However, the geometric warping module they rely on makes their methods only applicable to images depicting single objects.
-Unlike these works, our method operates on complex scenes.
+Our dense style representation and our evaluation metric are inspired by this research on style transfer.
+Unlike these works, our image-to-image translation method operates on complex scenes, deals with domain transfer and does not require image based optimization.